Sunhfbupt/Sunhfbupt-SHF-Hybrid-FL-Task-Oriented-SC/README.md

-# Hybrid Federated Learning for Task-Oriented Semantic Communication
+# Wireless Hybrid Federated Learning for Task-Oriented Semantic Communication Systems

 Note: The supplementary material is used for the following paper: